 While the above phone looks pretty ancient by today’s standards, an old iPhone, other than the small screen, still looks like a modern smartphone.
 Android went from 50 buttons, to just a few, while Apple devices have barely changed.

 Windows Mobile had a LOT of flaws as a consumer, non-techie device, but there was a large app ecosystem available, giving it some clear advantages over Apple at the time.
+At least for for tech-savvy users.
 It was, however, clear that Microsoft would need to massively improve, or give up.
 They tried very briefly with Windows Phone, but didn’t last long.
 Android arrived about a year after the iPhone with the launch of the HTC Dream on T-Mobile.
 The Dream was quite mediocre actually, but you could tell the scaffolding was there for something great: A proper web browser, a capacitive touchscreen, and support for Google’s excellent web services.

 Less than 2 years later the Motorola Droid launched, and it was an enormous leap forward.
-It had massively improved icons and animations, a higher resolution display, support for Exchange, and a top-of-the-line TI OMAP chip.
+It had massively improved UX and animations, a higher resolution display, support for Exchange, and a top-of-the-line TI OMAP chip.
 Android finally had a worthy iPhone competitor!
 Unfortunately, it all went downhill for Google from there.
 You see, back in those days, Google was 100% in charge of Android software.
 When the Motorola Droid launched, it was the only phone running on Android 2.0.
 In fact, Android 2.0 was built specifically for the Droid.
 Apps targeted that exact software on that exact device.
 Sound familiar?

 Shortly after, Google allowed manufacturers to modify Android as much as they wanted, provided they pass some compatibility test suite, and Android has been a mess ever since.
 The result is that most Android phones don’t get OS updates.
 Apps that work on one phone don’t necessarily work on another.
 Google allows Android to run on almost anything, which inevitably meant a race to the bottom.
 Phone manufacturers launched a lot of garbage hardware running Android, receiving zero updates, damaging the brand.
 Can you blame people for flocking to Apple?
 Google’s attempt to be open has made everything worse.
 What Google should have done is release Android as open source, but stipulate that if you want to call it Android, and use the Android Market (later renamed to the Google Play Store), and use Google’s web services etc.., you need to use Google’s Android build.
-That’s the only way to ensure compatibility, and the only way to ensure day-one updates and ~100% compatibility.
+That’s the only way to ensure day-one updates and ~100% compatibility.
 This is essentially how Microsoft does things with Windows.
 You don’t get your Windows updates from Dell, they come directly from Microsoft.
 Google in 2008 was all about “Don’t be evil”, open source, and, most importantly being the antithesis of Apple.

 While Google tries to downplay the fragmentation problem, the fact is they spend a large percentage of their resources solving the problem they created: Project Treble, Project Mainline, moving code from Android to Google Play Services, maintaining app compatibility with 8 year old versions of Android etc..
 The list goes on.
 All of these resources could be spent innovating.
 Unfortunately, it’s likely too late to change this.
 Companies like Samsung invest enormous amounts of money customizing Android to either differentiate themselves from the masses, or to add features that aren’t officially in Android yet.
 It’s a big mess.